How to Shift into 4 Wheel Drive

 Step 3: Now shift your transfer case shifter from 4Hi thru N to 4L.

-It is possible to shift into our of of 4L with the vehicle completely stopped.
+It is possible to shift into and out of 4L with the vehicle completely stopped.
 However, it could be difficult because the teeth aren't properly aligned.
 Several attempts may be needed and a slow roll between 1 and 5 mph in neutral might be needed.
 Also shift quickly, don't drag it out.
 Some Jeeps engage better while slightly moving, and others lock in while stopped.

 Jeep on downhill trail |